euruko/call-for-papers-2014/christophe_philemotte-safety_nets_for_ruby/README.md

-# Safety Nets for Ruby: Habits to code with confidence
+# Safety Nets: Learn to code with confidence

 Ruby gives you a great power: such as easy Dependency Injection.
 As the saying goes, "With great power there must also comes great responsibility!"
 It comes at